kninetimmy/Necksaver_xr/README.md

 3. Start/Restart Mixed-Reality-Portal
 4. Start OpenXR Developer Tools and check on system status.
 XR_APILAYER_NOVENDOR_XRNeckSafer should be listed as API Layer
 5. Start XRNeckSaferApp.exe in the main folder and go to OpenXR in the Menu on top.
 Select "Show active OpenXR API Layers".
    This should list all the active Layers and should now include "XR_APILAYER_NOVENDOR_XRNeckSafer".
 6. If this works you can configure XRNeckSafer similar to VRNeckSafer.
-7. Once in game press the combined Game/XRNS reset button.
+7. Once in game press the combined Game/XRNS center button.
-8. Check that the HMD yaw value
+8. Check that the HMD yaw value is changing when moving the HMD.

 Known issues:

 - The Menu "Activate XRNS OpenXR API Layer" is not working yet.
 That's why you have to use the powershell script...
-- Translation is not working correctly.
-Better leave it at 0 currently.
+- On some systems 5. might fail.
+If 4. was successfull disregard the error.
+XRNS should work anyway.
+- If translation is not working correctly reset HOME and ENVIRONMENT in Mixed Reality Portal (thanks Melanor8807).
-- When an yaw offset is activated by VRNS your translational movement dos not account for it yet.
+- When a rotation offset is activated by XRNS your translational movement dos not account for it yet.
-  Hard to describe but you will notice it when moving around in the cockpit with an activated yaw offset.
+  Hard to describe but you will notice it when moving around in the cockpit with an activated offset.

-Should work with IL-2 and DCS together with OpenComposite.
-I tested it on my G2 only though...
+- "Smooth" autorotation might cause nausea for some users!
+It does for me...
+So be careful und stop it when you feel uncomfortable!
+- When you are experiencing FPS loss with XRNS (especially with Oculus HMDs) try to minimize the XRNS App.
+- XRNS works with games that can use OpenComposite (e.g. IL-2 and DCS).
+Native OpenXR games are not working yet.

+Roadmap:
+ - pitch axis
+ - user curves for smooth autorotation
+ - fix for translational movement when rotated
+ - UI overhaul
+ - build instructions
+ - better documentation
+ - installer

-Thanks for you help guys!
+Thanks for you help and patience guys!
 Please use the XRNS discord for feedback: https://discord.gg/GgUpAejN

 Cheers,